A building's data, tied to the contract and place that govern it.

 Planning (ad hoc)

-What an IDS specifies
+What the list specifies

 Site governance